 - Open and drain your canned olives

-- In a small bowl, add all the ingredients and mix well.
+- In a jar with a lid, add all other ingredients and shake to mix well to make vinaigrette.

 - Whisky well and set a side